Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 Eloy Jiménez At The Plate

-- In 16.0% of his games this year, he has gone deep, and 3.9% of his trips to the dish.
+- He has gone deep in 15.8% of his games this year, and 3.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.